gin66/FastAccelStepper/README.md

   These are unstructured tests with listening to the motor and observing the behavior

-## TEST SEQUENCES from StepperDemo
+## Test sequences from StepperDemo

 Short info, what the test sequences, embedded in StepperDemo in the test mode, do: